Frequently Asked Questions

 Lice- we routinely do lice checks every Monday and as needed.
 If lice is suspected, the child must be isolated, a parent called and the child picked up as soon as possible.
 A medical note is not required nor sufficient- our staff will do a visual inspection before re-entry.
 Flagler County has a “no-nit’ policy and campers must have no observed nits in order to return to camp.

 Location - Summer Camp will meet in the combined building at Wadsworth and Buddy Taylor schools (enter the parking lot from Belle Terre at the traffic light.
 There is an electronic “Buddy Taylor” sign at the entrance).
+Campers must be dropped off and picked up in the Buddy Taylor cafeteria.

 Lost and Found – we will hold found items until the end of each week.
 We will “display” items in the cafeteria so that parents can claim their items.
 Unclaimed items will be discarded every Friday at the close of the day.
 Please check the lost and found frequently.